This department is currently empty. Please check back soon for new products and services.

 When you attend this training, you will receive an Excel tool to track occupancy and unit turnaround time by project, rolling data up to the portfolio, tracking YTD, and tracking year by year.
 You will also receive a site-based waiting list assessment and implementation checklist, a preventive maintenance schedule template, and a portfolio planning template.

 This training now offers a certification examination so housing authorities can ensure that PHAS coordinators, managers, and staff are accurately tracking and reporting PHAS performance.
+This class is updated for the new flat rent requirements.

 LEARNING OBJECTIVES: Upon completion of the PHAS/Occupancy Clinic, using HUD regulations and guidance, and best-practice private sector asset management strategies, you should be able to: